 General Overview

-• Low spreads and competitive trading fees
+- Cost-efficient trading: Low spreads and competitive fees

-• Flexible leverage options up to 1:2000
+- Flexible leverage up to 1:2000

-• Limited account types in certain regions
+- Fewer account types in some regions

 Regulations: CySEC (Cyprus Securities and Exchange Commission), FCA (Financial Conduct Authority, UK), FSA (Seychelles), FSCA (South Africa)